 Many merchant service providers have lengthy contracts that are difficult or impossible to escape.
 Ask your current provider how long your contract is, what happens if you want to end the contract early, and what you need to do to cancel the contract when the term is up.
 (Pro tip: look for a processor who offers a merchant account on a month-to-month basis).

-Just because the term is expired, doesn't always mean your contract is over.
-Some payment processors may also include auto-renew clauses that business owners should be aware of.
+The term is expired, doesn't always mean your contract is over.
+Some payment processors may also include auto-renew clauses that business owners should know.
 Being aware of this clause will keep you from inadvertently being signed up for another term.
-Ensure you fully understand the terms and conditions of the contract you're signing to avoid any future frustration and regret.
+Ensure you fully understand the terms and conditions of the contract you're signing to avoid future frustration and regret.

 When going through the signup process, make sure you clearly understand if you're getting an "introductory rate" that will increase at some point.
-Or, ask if there is any kind of rate guarantee that the payment processor can offer.
+Or ask if there is any rate guarantee that the payment processor can offer.
 Credit card processing rates will vary depending on the type of transaction, the card used, and the business's monthly processing volume.
-If the processing rate you're being offered as a merchant seems lower than what you expected, clarify exactly which transactions or card types the rate does, and does not, apply to.
+If the processing rate you're being offered as a merchant seems lower than what you expected, clarify exactly which transactions or card types the rate does and does not apply to.

 Cancellation fees, early termination fees, PCI Non-Compliance fees, chargeback fees, account change fees, and equipment rentals are all additional costs that you should look out for when it comes to shopping for a merchant account.
 These are usually charged in addition to your processing fees, and they can add up pretty quickly.
 Understanding why you're being charged these fees and how you can avoid them will save your business money in the long term.
 Try to find a provider who is very clear and upfront about not charging any hidden fees.

 4. If I have a problem, how can I get help?